artemdemo/store-app/ReactJS/readme.md

 Store application with ReactJS.

 ReactJS was created to render interfaces.
-It don't really know how to handle one pagee applicaion logic.
+It don't really know how to handle one page application logic.
 As result - it has no routing.
 If you want one page application you need to use something else.

 ### Libraries ###